Domestic corporations are required to withhold income tax with respect to income paid to non-resident entities at the following rates:

 |Rights for broadcasting live foreign TV shows within Peru||20|

 Peru has entered into treaties with Brazil, Canada, Chile, Korea, Mexico, Portugal, and Switzerland regarding double taxation on income tax under the Organisation for Economic Co-operation and Development (OECD) Model.
-DTTs with Spain and Thailand are not in force, as ratification by the Peruvian Congress is still pending.
+The DTT subscribed with Japan is currently not in force, as ratification by the Peruvian Congress is still pending.
 In addition, Peru, as a member of the Andean Community, which also includes Bolivia, Colombia, and Ecuador, is subject to a double-taxation standard (based in source income and not on the OECD Model).

 Please see the chart below for the reduced WHT rates that apply under DTTs in force.